severalnines/docs/user-guide/mysql/manage.rst

 	- Re-import configuration if you have:
 		- Performed local configuration changes directly on the configuration files.
 		- Restarted the mysql servers/performed a rolling restart after a configuration change.
-	- ClusterControl will trigger a job to fetch the latest modification from each DB node.
+	- ClusterControl will trigger a job to fetch the latest modification from each MySQL, HAProxy and Garbd node.

 * **Change Parameter**
 	- The selected parameter will be changed or created in the specified group option.
 ClusterControl will attempt to dynamically set the configuration value if the parameter is valid.
 Then, the change can be persisted in the configuration file.